 Again, our minimum requirements article should give you an indication of which course you’d begin with.

-Alternatively, contact us to speak to a member of the admission team who can advise you about your particular situation.
+Alternatively, contact us to speak with a member of the admission team who can advise you about your particular situation.

 Both of these course options are part-time (on average 14 hours per week) and delivered fully online.